Michael Morell: Career

-Post retirement
+After retiring from government

-In November 2013, Morell joined Beacon Global Strategies as a Senior Counselor.
+In November 2013, Morell joined Beacon Global Strategies as a senior counselor.
 In 2018, Beacon named Morell as the head of its geo-political risk practice.
 In this role, Morell advises firms on global developments and what they mean for the companies.

 In January 2014, Morell joined CBS News as an on-air contributor on intelligence and national security.
 In 2018, CBS began producing Morell's weekly podcast on national security, titled Intelligence Matters.
 In each episode, Morell speaks with current and former members of the intelligence community as well as policymakers about their careers and about national security issues.
 Each episode is distributed as a podcast and an hour-long program on CBS News Radio.
 Morell also contributes to the media in other ways, as a contributing columnist to The Washington Post and as an expert voice on Axios.

-In October 2020, Morell signed a letter stating the Biden laptop story “has the classic earmarks of a Russian information operation."
-In November 2022 CBS News published statements from the chief technology officer of Computer Forensics Services (from whom CBS commissioned analysis and investigation) declaring: "I have no doubt in my mind that this data was created by Hunter Biden, and that it came from a computer under Mr. Biden's control."

-Criticizes Edward Snowden
+Edward Snowden

-In the wake of Edward Snowden's 2013 leak of documents on international espionage conducted by the National Security Agency, Morell was appointed as a member of President Obama's Review Group on Intelligence and Communications Technologies.
-By the end of 2013, the group presented a report to the White House.
-Nearly all the Review Group's recommendations were accepted.

-Morell has been a regular critic of Snowden for exposing NSA surveillance programs, charging the damage done by Snowden was profound and that he should come home to face a jury of his peers.
-Morell has noted that he, Morell, would be willing to live by the verdict of a jury as to whether Snowden was a patriot or a traitor.
+Morell has criticised whistleblower Edward Snowden for exposing NSA's global surveillance programs, claiming Snowden's exposé of the said programs led to profound damage.
+Morell said that a U.S. jury should decide whether Snowden was a patriot or a traitor.

-Publishes Memoir
+Memoir

 In May 2015, Morell's book entitled The Great War of Our Time: The CIA's Fight Against Terrorism—From al Qa'ida to ISIS was released.
-A New York Times bestseller, the book traces his three-decade-long career at the CIA, with a focus on the Agency's counterterrorism missions both before and after the September 11 attacks.
+A New York Times bestseller, the book traces his three-decade-long career at the CIA, with a focus on the agency's counterterrorism missions both before and after the September 11 attacks.
 The book deals with the public controversies related to the country's post-9/11 counterterrorism activities.
-In the book, Morell defends targeted killings by drones, calling drone warfare the "single most effective [counterterrorism] tool in the last five years" and calling concerns over civilian deaths "highly exaggerated".
-In response to claims from Morell and others in the Obama Administration about limited civilian casualties, drone strike survivors in Pakistan and Yemen in 2016 recounted how the bombings killed and maimed their friends and family members.
+In the book, Morell defends targeted killings by drones, calling drone warfare the "single most effective [counterterrorism] tool in the last five years" and calling concerns over civilian deaths "highly exaggerated."
+In response to claims from Morell and others in the Obama administration about limited civilian casualties, drone strike survivors in Pakistan and Yemen in 2016 recounted how the bombings killed and maimed their friends and family members.